wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.9.2 - 2013-11-26 =
+* fixed issue automatic newsletter not going out when using Wysija's php cron in Settings > Advanced "No thanks!
+I have enough visitors on my site.
+Their visits will trigger Wysija's cron automatically."

 = 2.5.9.1 - 2013-11-18 =
 * fixed newsletters not being saved in Chrome at visual editor level